 It is a contract between two parties usually entered into when their relationship comes to an end, and is intended to be legally binding on them both.

 You should consider the level of conflict that could arise, for example about trying to agree a way forward on issues such as the family home, maintenance, pensions and any children matters.
 You need to be confident that you can resolve any contentious issues amicably.
 If the above matters have all been settled or terms agreed for inclusion in your Separation Agreement then you should have little difficulty in finalising the document with the assistance of a solicitor.

 No – there is usually a specific reason why the parties do not want to apply for a formal divorce…and that is why they enter into a Separation Agreement, or apply to the court for a Judicial Separation.

 A wife can continue to use her married name after a Separation Agreement, and it does not automatically change on divorce either.

 Yes, a specialist family solicitor can provide you with advice and help with negotiations.
 You would usually be encouraged to consider trying to use Mediation or the Collaborative Process too.
 If you cannot agree the terms amicably – even with the assistance of a third party, then you are going to have to consider involving the court.
 This would mean one of you applying for a Divorce or Judicial Separation.

 No. You are still legally married as a Separation Agreement does not dissolve the marriage.
-To remarry you must first obtain a Decree Absolute through divorce proceedings.
+To remarry you must first obtain a final order (previously known as decree absolute) through divorce proceedings.